Frequently asked questions about export controls.

 Q: Are there certain countries that export controls makes off-limits?

-A: Yes, currently the following countries/territories are subject to comprehensive trade embargoes and sanctions:
+A: Yes, currently the following countries are subject to comprehensive trade embargoes and sanctions:

 - North Korea